 To be completed by individuals/organizations identified as investigators on the Listing Form that are NOT listed on the FDP clearing house for PHS compliant COI policies

 MUSC’s Conflict of Interest Disclosure Form

-To be completed by all individuals that selected option 2 on the FCOI Certification Form above.
+To be completed by all investigators that selected option 2 on the FCOI Certification Form above.

 Who must complete the necessary forms?

-For all proposals involving External contributors being submitted to NON-CORPORATE ENTITIES, the MUSC Principal Investigator must certify/sign a completed External Contributor Listing Form.
+For all proposals involving external (non-MUSC) personnel being submitted to NON-CORPORATE ENTITIES, the MUSC Principal Investigator must certify/sign a completed External Investigator Listing Form.
 This form documents for MUSC exactly which External Contributors, if any, meet the PHS definition of investigator.